Tomas-Ortiz/googlehackingbydomain/README.md

 5. Create a Programmable Search Engine and get the Search Engine ID (CX) <br/>
           - https://programmablesearchengine.google.com/controlpanel/create

-6. Insert your API key and search engine ID into the variables indicated in the source code of the script (API_KEY and CX) <br/>
+6. Insert your API Key and search engine ID into the variables indicated in the source code of the script (API_KEY and CX) <br/>

 7. Finally, you can use the tool <br/>
           - python3 .\GoogleHackingByDomain.py